KaazDW/KaazDW/README.md

 * Learning C++ & Java app developpement

 ### :pencil: In addition to computer science, I try to improve my artistic skills
-You can see some of my work just [right here](https://kaazdw.artstation.com/projects)
+You can see some of my work just [right here](https://kaazdw.artstation.com/projects) <-- work in progress, profile not up to date

 <!--
 [Textde du lien](http://tiny.cc/adressedulien)